opencog/opencog-nix/README.md

 ### Automatic update
 To update all packages run `nix-shell auto-update.nix` from `packages` folder.
 To update only some, open `auto-update.nix` and pass package names as parameters to `update_opencog_repos`, then run the above.
-This will fetch the latest master revision and its sha256 and update `packages/*.nix` files, then try to build them.
+This will fetch the latest master revision and its sha256 and update `packages/*.nix` files.
+You can then try to build them.

 ### Manual update
 Open `packages/<package>.nix` and update `rev` with a commit hash, as well as `sha256`.
 If `sha256` is not changed, nix will use the old build version if any without throwing an error.